-- Placing a Schematic area
+- Placing a Schematic Area

-- Schematic Areas and Irrigation Schedules
+- Listing Schematic Areas in an Irrigation Schedule

-- Our Default Schematic Categories
+- Our Default Schematic Types

 - Related Webinars

 Though optional, Schematic Irrigation can play a vital role in your site design.
 Before you even begin your design process, our Schematic Irrigation tool can help give you confidence that you can meet your design parameters.
 It can also help you inform your client or agency where your design is headed and what the flow and pressure requirements will be – all in an extremely quick process.
-Schematic Irrigation areas (also known as zones) help you develop a general idea of the flow totals that will be required for specific areas of your irrigation design.
+Schematic Irrigation areas (also known as zones) help you develop a general idea of the flow totals that will be required for specific portions of your irrigation design.

 We recommend creating a Schematic layout before placing your heads (emitters).
-The Schematic areas you place in your drawing will give you a good idea of the flow requirements in various areas of your site.
+The Schematic areas you place in your drawing will give you a good idea of the flow requirements in various regions of your site.
 You can then place your heads with the confidence that you've created a viable basic layout.